ardiebarrys/ardiebarrys.github.io/_pages/biography.md

   <h3>Doctoral Research</h3>
   <p>
-    Ardie’s doctoral research investigates the biological effects of e-cigarette exposure, particularly in relation to male reproductive and endocrine health.
+    Ardie's doctoral research investigates the biological effects of e-cigarette exposure, particularly in relation to male reproductive and endocrine health.
 While e-cigarettes are often discussed primarily in the context of respiratory exposure, his work examines their wider systemic relevance.
 His research explores how e-cigarette aerosols and their chemical constituents may influence Leydig cell steroidogenesis, testosterone-associated signaling, mitochondrial function, oxidative and redox imbalance, microRNA-mediated regulation, and intercellular communication pathways.
   </p>

   <p>